Zolani Tete: Junior bantamweight

 After the loss to Mthalane, Tete moved up to junior-bantamweight.
 He received another opportunity to fight in an IBF eliminator, but lost a majority decision (112–115, 112–115, 113–113) to Juan Alberto Rosas.
 After a bounce-back win, Tete fought in yet another eliminator but lost by split decision (113–115, 114–115, 115–114) to Roberto Sosa.
 Tete seem to befuddle Sosa with his length early on, but as the fight went on Sosa surged and earned the nod.
 Sosa received a warning due to low blows but there was no point deductions.

 In November 2013, Tete would fight in a third IBF junior-bantamweight eliminator against former champion Juan Carlos Sánchez Jr. Sánchez had lost the IBF title due to coming in overweight against Sosa, thus leaving the title vacant after beating Sosa.
 The winner would be the IBF's mandatory challenger to the winner of the Liborio Solís-Daiki Kameda unification bout.
 Tete knocked down Sánchez in round five before being dropped himself in round six.
 After being knocked down, Tete resorted to excessive holding, losing points in rounds eight and nine.
 However, he was able to put Sánchez away in round ten.

 Solís would beat Kameda, but he also lost his title on the scales, leaving the IBF title vacant.
 Tete would face Teiru Kinoshita in July 2014 for the vacant title, winning a comfortable unanimous decision (119–109, 119–109, 118–110).
 After one successful defence, he chose to vacate the title rather than fight mandatory challenger McJoe Arroyo.
 Tete went on to sign with British promoter Frank Warren in December 2015.

 Bantamweight

 Tete made his bantamweight debut in 2016.
-In his third fight at the weight, Tete claimed the WBO interim by beating Arthur Villanueva.
+In his third fight in the division in 2017, Tete claimed the WBO interim by beating Arthur Villanueva.
 Tete won a wide unanimous decision (120–107, 119–108, 119–108), dropping Villanueva in round eleven.
 Tete was later elevated to full champion by the WBO.

+In his first defense of his title in November 18, Tete established a Guinness world record for the fastest knockout in a championship fight, defeating Siboniso Gonya in 11 seconds, 6 seconds faster than the previous record in Daniel Jiménez's 17-second knockout of Harald Geier in September 3, 1994, which held the record for 8,477 days.
+Tete still holds the record to this day.